GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ### This guide uses the Google Cloud API to create a Hyperdisk ML disk from data in Cloud Storage and then use it in a GKE cluster.
 Refer to [this documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/hyperdisk-ml) for instructions all in the GKE API

 1. Create a new GCE instance that you will use to hydrate the new Hyperdisk ML disk with data.
-Note a c3-standard-44 instance is used to provide the max throughput while populating the hyperdisk((Instance to throughput rates)[https://cloud.google.com/compute/docs/disks/hyperdisks#performance_limits_for_other_vms]).
+Note a c3-standard-44 instance is used to provide the max throughput while populating the hyperdisk([Instance to throughput rates](https://cloud.google.com/compute/docs/disks/hyperdisks#performance_limits_for_other_vms)).

 ```sh
 VM_NAME=hydrator